SimonAlling/userscript-proxy/README.md

 ### `--transparent`, `-t`

 Run mitmproxy in [transparent mode](transparent-mode).
-Useful if you cannot set a proxy in the client.
-In such cases, you may have to route traffic from the client to the proxy at the network layer instead, making transparent mode necessary.
+Useful if you cannot set a proxy in the client, e.g. when using OpenVPN Connect on Android to connect to a VPN server on the network where your proxy is running.
+In such cases, you have to route traffic from the client to the proxy at the network layer instead, making transparent mode necessary.

 ### `--userscripts DIR`, `-u DIR`